simonedjb/visualization-la/README.md

   - What is the relation between students' age and forum threads?

 ### View 007
+- `[MP-009]` Students who increased or has a high click activity have a higher probability of passing the course.
 - `[MP-037]` Completing activities or assessment can be used as a predictor of students completing the course.
 - `[MP-040]` It is possible to obtain accurate classification models to predict students’ drop out through the analysis of the students’ interaction.
 - `[MP-051]` Forum can be used as a predictor of students completing the course.
 - `[MP-079]` It is possible to obtain accurate classification models to predict students’ performance through the analysis of the students’ interaction.
+- `[MP-088]` There is a positive correlation between the number of questions students asked to the instructor and their final grade for both courses.
+- `[MP-102]` Comments can be used as a predictor of students performance.
+- `[MP-114]` Students with Negative Self-regulated have negative relation with academic performance.
 - `[RQ-06]` Predict student performance.
 - **Topics:**
   - Prediction of students' grades and dropout.